Planting an herb garden is the perfect way to bring in the spring, and we humans have been doing it for thousands of years.

 Plant these ASAP and see them sprout and bloom in the early summer.
 Give each seed about 12-18 square inches and bury them 1/4 inch into loamy, well-drained soil.
 Water regularly to keep the dirt moist, but not drenched.

-Chamomile is a crowd pleaser for many reasons.
+Chamomile (Chamaemelum nobile) is a crowd pleaser for many reasons.
 Their small white petals spark joy in anyone who sees them.
 Their pleasant aroma is calming.
 As a tea, they quell anxious stomach aches, bring comfort to sick kiddos, and relaxes tense muscles.

 Chamomile grows well in almost any climate — but they are easier to start from a plant than seed.
 They are incredibly easy to take care of.
 They are drought-tolerant and you don’t really need to baby them once they’ve grown out.